 What is vulnerability scanning?

 In most organizations today, vulnerability scans are fully automated.
-They are carried out by specialized vulnerability scanning tools that find and flag flaws for the security team to review.
+Specialized vulnerability scanning tools find and flag flaws for the security team to review.

-Vulnerability exploitation is the second most common cyberattack vector behind phishing, according to IBM's X-Force® Threat Intelligence Index.
+Vulnerability exploitation is one of the most common cyberattack vectors, according to IBM's X-Force® Threat Intelligence Index.
 Vulnerability scanning helps organizations catch and close security weaknesses before cybercriminals can weaponize them.
 For this reason, the Center for Internet Security (CIS) considers continuous vulnerability management, including automated vulnerability scanning, a critical cybersecurity practice.

 What are security vulnerabilities?